Research shows that tech in the classroom degrades learning outcomes.Our children deserve better.

 Help us build the case

 Please take 2 minutes to answer a few questions about how this issue affects you.
-This data helps us make a more compelling case to your district.
+This data helps us make a more compelling case to school districts.

 These research sessions would help provide community perspective and feedback on proposed policy solutions.
 Leave your email below if you'd like to have the opportunity to participate.